logotip4ik/unplugin-cloudflare-headers/README.md

 ## Options

 Top level keys of the options are route definitions.
 Each route should have an array of headers.
-Headers are simple object, where key is header name and value (`string` or `false`) is header value.
+Header is simple object, where key is header name and value (`string` or `false`) is header value.
 Let's see example.

 This options:
 ```js